Back to All Events

 Organized by Vitra Design Museum in partnership with the Shaker Museum (Chatham), A World in the Making: The Shakers explores the design legacy of the Shakers, a religious group whose values of community, labor, and equality shaped their furniture, architecture, and everyday objects.
 Through works by contemporary artists influenced by the Shakers, alongside original Shaker-made pieces, the exhibition considers how their design principles remain relevant today.
 This tour will be led by ICA curator Hallie Ringle in dialogue with Sarah Margolis-Pineo, FOS member and featured essayist in The Shakers (2025) exhibition catalogue.

-Behind-the-Scenes tour of Andalusia with John Vick
+Behind-the-Scenes tour of Andalusia, hosted by John Vick

 3:30 pm | Andalusia Historic House, Garden & Arboretum, 1237 State Rd.
 Andalusia, PA

 In 1980, James Biddle, Curator of the American Wing of the MET and President of the National Trust for Historic Preservation, donated the family’s Big House and nearly 15 acres of land to the Andalusia Foundation.
-Today the Foundation comprises 50 acres of gardens and woodlands, the Big House, the Grotto, and other outbuildings throughout the property.
-This behind-the-scenes tour with executive director John Vick delves into the history and collection of the Big House–one of the finest, most distinctive examples of Greek Revival architecture in the United States.
+Today, the Foundation comprises 50 acres of gardens and woodlands, the Big House, the Grotto, and other outbuildings throughout the property.
+This behind-the-scenes tour hosted by executive director John Vick delves into the history and collection of the Big House–one of the finest, most distinctive examples of Greek Revival architecture in the United States.

-An Evening Reception on Andalusia’s Grand Porch, sponsored by Quittner Home
+An Evening Reception on Andalusia’s Grand Porch, sponsored by Quittner

 4:30 pm | Andalusia Historic House, Garden & Arboretum, 1237 State Rd.
 Andalusia, PA